sqitchers/sqitch.org/content/docs/manual/_index.md

 <h2 id="tutorials"><i class="i teach"></i>Tutorials</h2>

-*   [🐘 Postgres](/docs/manual/sqitchtutorial/) - A tutorial introduction to Sqitch change management on PostgreSQL
+*   [🐘 Postgres, YugabyteDB, and CockroachDB](/docs/manual/sqitchtutorial/) - A tutorial introduction to Sqitch change management on PostgreSQL, YugabyteDB, and CockroachDB
 *   [💡 SQLite](/docs/manual/sqitchtutorial-sqlite/) - A tutorial introduction to Sqitch change management on SQLite
 *   [🐬 MySQL](/docs/manual/sqitchtutorial-mysql/) - A tutorial introduction to Sqitch change management on MySQL
 *   [🔥 Firebird](/docs/manual/sqitchtutorial-firebird/) - A tutorial introduction to Sqitch change management on Firebird